 Description: Adam will try to make the best image he can in the time allotted, based on audience prompts.
 See how he thinks—or doesn’t think—his way through an illustration.
 Could be a bad idea!
 Come find out.
 Attendees will be encouraged to draw along with Adam.
 Contact Michael at [email protected], if you would like to include your prompted artwork during this session.

-Presented by: Presented by Cynthia Harmony, Author
+Presented by: Presented by Cynthia Harmony, Author/Translator

 Description: Discover how to select and craft the most effective point of view for your story, elevating your narrative from simple plot to emotional experience.